Mort the Dead Teenager

 Mort the Dead Teenager is a limited series published by Marvel Comics.
 The comic centers on the titular Mort who dies while street racing and returns as an incorporeal being who is tormented by both the living and the dead.
 Despite its offbeat humor and bizarre scenario, it has been designated as officially being part of the Marvel Universe, though the continuity is unspecified.

+The comic, while unpopular on release, was the subject of several attempts to be adapted into film as well as a primetime animated series.

 Publication history

 According to writer Larry Hama, the idea for the comic came about during a meeting where many Marvel executives were considering optioning several of the publisher's comics to be adapted into film and television productions, although few of the successful comic adaptations at that time were based on Marvel titles.
 Hama recalls a sort of elevator pitch where he "went in and came up with some new stuff that wasn't really a superhero, that somebody could do fairly cheap.
 A youth market-type thing."
 The executives approved of the concept, and shortly after pitching the name alone, Hama began writing the comic.
 Hama later recalled that while working at Marvel, he received praise from Stan Lee for only two works: Mort, and The 'Nam.

 The miniseries ran for four issues dated December 1993 to March 1994, with writing by Hama while the art was handled by former Air Pirates member Gary Hallgren.
-A preview was issued in mid-to-late-1993 to comics distributors and shop owners, to gauge interest in pre-ordering the series for sale to consumers.
+A preview was issued in mid-to-late-1993 to comics distributors and shop owners, in an effort to gauge interest in pre-ordering the series for sale to consumers via Marvel's burgeoning direct market strategy.
 The preview was printed in monotone and scanned from the manuscripts.

 The distinct Brookhaven, Long Island setting was chosen due to Hama and Hallgren's area of residence at the time of production.
 Much of the two's interests were incorporated into the comic, such as Studebaker cars, the Long Island Rail Road, and their experience in a band.
-Said band, the K-Otics, appears in the third issue alongside caricatures of other members of the group, all of whom were New York-area comic artists and writers at the time of creation.
+Said band, a blues/brass outfit called The K-Otics, appears in the third issue as an easter egg with caricatures of the group's members; all of whom were New York-area comic artists and writers at the time of the band's creation.

 Hallgren, through his since-defunct website, has confirmed that he retains the original manuscripts and color guides for the series, which were for sale at one point before 2016.
 The original illustrations for the covers are no longer in his possession, having been sold as a set at the Chicago Alternative Comics Expo.
 Available to purchase on the site were also signed copies of the comic, but due to the website's closure in early 2023, they are unavailable for purchase.